Daniel-KM/Omeka-S-module-DynamicItemSets/README.md

 Warning: items that are manually attached to the item set will be automatically detached if they are not in the results of the request.

 There is no difference between dynamic item sets and others.
-So, it is recommended to use a specific resource model or to add a property with a boolean (module [Data Type Rdf]) to identify and to use them more easily.
+So, it may be useful to use a specific resource model or to add a property with a boolean (module [Data Type Rdf]) to identify and to use them more easily.

 Dynamic item sets can be identified via the advanced search with the "Is dynamic" radio button or by adding `is_dynamic=1` in the url (https://example.org/admin/item-set?is_dynamic=1) or exclude them with `is_dynamic=0`.

+When the request is removed, the item set become a static one and existing items remain attached.

+When it looks like item sets are not indexed, you can reindex them all via a task in module [Easy Admin].

 TODO
 ----

-- [ ] Add a column in item sets browse.
+- [x] Add a column in item sets browse.

 Warning